 - The stress of a move or job change

-- A life transition such as a new baby, a divorce or a death
+- Stress over a life transition such as having a new baby, a divorce or a death

-All of these stressors can greatly throw us off course in life.
-And while some of these stressors are unavoidable, many are not.
+All of these stressors can throw us off course in life, and while some of these stressors are unavoidable, many are not.
 While we cannot avoid stress in our lives, we can control how we cope with stress.
 This can help us live healthier lives.

 Stress, the Body and Eating Disorders

-When we are experiencing emotional turmoil, either at school, work or in our personal lives, our cortisol levels increase, which puts our bodies under stress.
+When we are experiencing emotional turmoil, our cortisol levels increase, which puts our bodies under stress.
 High levels of cortisol enable us to work under pressure for a short amount of time but over time our bodies become depleted of energy and our immune systems become weakened.
-If the stress response goes on for too long or becomes chronic, such as when the source of stress is constant, or if the response continues after the danger has subsided, those same life-saving responses in your body can react to suppress immune functions, digestion, sleep cycles, and reproductive systems, which may cause them to stop working normally.
+If the stress response goes on for too long or becomes chronic, such as when the source of stress is constant, or if the response continues after the danger has subsided, those same life-saving responses in your body can react to suppress immune functions, digestion, sleep cycles and reproductive systems, which may cause them to stop working normally.

 Physical symptoms — Mental and emotional stress can lead to physical symptoms like headaches, muscle aches and gastrointestinal symptoms.
 It can also make one more likely to suffer from eating disorder behaviors like bingeing and purging.

-Immune system — With physical exhaustion being closely linked to mental exhaustion, when individuals experience burn out at work, they will often be tired and more susceptible to getting sick.
+Immune system — With physical exhaustion being closely linked to mental exhaustion, when individuals experience burn out, they will often be tired and more susceptible to getting sick.
 Further, when we neglect our bodies by not getting adequate nutrition, engaging in negative social interactions or not acquiring adequate sleep on a nightly basis, health problems can occur.

 Stress, the Brain and Mental Health

 The brain is a muscle in the sense that it requires energy in the form of food and rest in the form of sleep.
-When we over exercise our bodies, our muscles become sore, and as a result, we are at risk for injuries such as shin splints and torn ligaments.
-Our brain, although not technically a muscle, is no different and it, too, can be overworked.
+Our brain, although not technically a muscle, can also be overworked.